Research

 Archaeo-optics

 ‘Archaeo-optics’ is a research collaboration between Aaron, Ronnie Scott, and Matt Gatton.
-It explores how people in the past may have manipulated, experienced, and understood light.
+It explores how people in the past may have manipulated, experienced, and understood the effects created by light.

 Since 2012, Aaron has conducted experimental fieldwork at numerous Neolithic chambered monuments, revealing that these spaces can generate moving, colourful optical projections reminiscent of cinematography.